modlee-ai/modlee/docs/source/support.rst

 ------------

-Modlee is built and maintained by a team passionate about AI innovation, infrastructure, and meta learning.
+Modlee is built and maintained by a team passionate about AI innovation, infrastructure, and meta-learning.
 We welcome contributions from anyone interested in improving Modlee, whether you are a developer, researcher, or enthusiast.
 Here’s how you can contribute: